getify/You-Dont-Know-JS/preface.md

 If this is your first time to read these books, I'm glad you're here.
 Prepare for a deep and extensive journey into all the corners of JavaScript.

+If you are new to programming or JS, please be aware that these books are not intended as a gentle "intro to JavaScript".
+This material is, at times, complex and challenging, and goes much deeper than is typical for a first-time learner.
+You're welcome here no matter what your background is, but these books are written assuming you're already comfortable with JS, with at least 6 - 9 months experience.

 ## The Parts

 These books approach JavaScript intentionally the opposite of *The Good Parts*.
 No, not *the bad parts*, but rather, focused on **all the parts**.